jeffreyiacono/Sencha-Touch-Bootstrap/Readme.md

 Now visit http://0.0.0.0:4567 and you should be greeted by "Hello Viewport"

-If you have bundler installed, just run:
+If you are using bundler, just run:

 `$ bundle`